zeromq/czmq/README.md

         zchunk_slurp (const char *filename, size_t maxsize);

     //  Create copy of chunk, as new chunk object.
 Returns a fresh zchunk_t
-    //  object, or NULL if there was not enough heap memory.
+    //  object, or null if there was not enough heap memory.
+If chunk is null,
+    //  returns null.
     CZMQ_EXPORT zchunk_t *
         zchunk_dup (zchunk_t *self);

+    //  Return chunk data encoded as printable hex string.
+Caller must free
+    //  string when finished with it.
+    CZMQ_EXPORT char *
+        zchunk_strhex (zchunk_t *self);

+    //  Return chunk data copied into freshly allocated string
+    //  Caller must free string when finished with it.
+    CZMQ_EXPORT char *
+        zchunk_strdup (zchunk_t *self);

+    //  Return TRUE if chunk body is equal to string, excluding terminator CZMQ_EXPORT bool
+        zchunk_streq (zchunk_t *self, const char *string);

     //  Transform zchunk into a zframe that can be sent in a message.
     CZMQ_EXPORT zframe_t *